FUTURES/forward is a National Mentorship Program in Community-Engaged Arts for Social Change (ASC)!

 “I loved this process and now realize that mentorship is something I love to do…My craft has developed through long experience, but it was good to put all that into a purely-pedagogical output.
 I feel a responsibility to the future, and this project has given me a new form to carry out that responsibility.” mentor

 FUTURES/forward is a new initiative designed to connect seasoned ASC practitioners with early-to-mid career community-engaged artists, foster peer to peer exchange with others doing change work with diverse communities, and bridge the urban/rural divide.
+We are honoured and proud of the excellence of our mentors and mentees.

 The FUTURES/forward program can embed community-engaged artists within organizations addressing the pressing environmental issues of our times.
 These artists (mentored by senior ASC practitioners) might work to enrich existing programs; develop new approaches to include arts-infused initiatives; offer innovative communications strategies, provide inclusive and interactive educational programs; or enrich public engagement and advocacy.